FFEssen/site-ffe/README.md

      ----- link howto build the firmware -----
 <hr>

-## Community, discussion, contribution, and support
+## Community, discussion, and contribution

 ### Meeting
 Link to Webseite... and some informations about Freifunk-Treffen.